 CSU Global realises that not every student's needs can be accommodated through our own Short Term Programs and that you may be restricted in when/where you can travel and what academic recognition you can receive.

 To accommodate this we encourage you to create your own adventure!
 You decide the destination, time and duration of your program to suit your personal and academic needs.
 This could be organised yourself, through School contacts or third party providers such as those listed below.
 This is a great option to accommodate your internship, professional or work placement hours.

 Regardless of how you arrange your program there are some important steps to take to ensure you are properly prepared.

-Completed forms should be returned to the CSU Global office at least four weeks prior to your departure from Australia.
+Completed forms and supporting documents should be returned to the CSU Global office at least four weeks prior to your departure from Australia.

 Do you intend to receive academic recognition for your time abroad?
 This could be through full or partial subject credit, professional experience/placement hours or Animal Husbandry Extramural Studies (AHEMS).
 Although any overseas experience is valuable you must liaise with your Course Director if you wish your program to be reflected in your CSU studies.